Sreejet/OfficeDocs-ConnectivityAnalyzer/connectivity-analyzer/adfs-ssl-certificate-expired.md

 ms.topic: article
 ms.service: remote-connect-tool
 ms.localizationpriority: medium
-description: 'The Remote Connectivity Analyzer displays a certificate trust warning when the certificate that is used for SSL has expired.
-This indicates that the certificate isn't valid.' ms.date: 12/20/2023
+description: "The Remote Connectivity Analyzer displays a certificate trust warning when the certificate that is used for SSL has expired.
+This indicates that the certificate isn't valid." ms.date: 12/20/2023
 ---